Psifi-Solutions/csrf-csrf/README.md

 <p><b>Required</b></p>

-<p>This function should return the session identifier for the incoming request.
-This is used as part of the <em>message</em> used to generate the hmac, it ensures that generated CSRF tokens can only be used by the sessions that originally requested them.</p>
+<p>This function should return the unique identifier for the incoming request, typically this would be the session id or JWT.
+The unique identifier should be something that is different each time it is constructed for the same user.
+The return value is used as part of the <em>message</em> to generate the hmac, it ensures that generated CSRF tokens can only work for the matching identifier that originally requested them.</p>

 <p>If you are rotating your sessions (which you should be), you will need to ensure a new CSRF token is generated at the same time.
-This should typically be done when a session has some sort of authorisation elevation (e.g. signed in, signed out, sudo).</p>
+This should typically be done when a session has some sort of authorisation elevation (e.g. signed in, signed out, sudo).
+If you're using a JWT and you aren't using it as a cookie, you likely don't need CSRF protection, check the <a href="./FAQ.md#do-i-need-csrf-protection>">Do I need CSRF protection?"</a> section of the FAQ.</p>

 <h3>cookieName</h3>